 Oh, this a call we get a lot.
 It’s a pretty common problem with central heating and air systems.
 Most of the time, homeowners will say, “I need Freon, my unit keeps freezing up.”
 And while that could be the case, it could be a simpler problem and you may not even need a service call.
 Just in case you’ve never encountered your air conditioner freezing up, let us give you a few things to look for.

 There are a few things that will cause the system to freeze up.
-The first, you can check yourself and may save you some money on having to have a service call.
+First, you can check yourself which may save you some money on having to have a service call.
 The first thing to check is your air filters.
-Lack of air flow will cause the system to freeze up.
+Lack of airflow will cause the system to freeze up.